 Academic accommodations are used to ensure a level playing field based on a specific disability and how that disability limits one's ability to learn, concentrate, read or write.
 The following list includes common accommodations.
 The links below will bring you to the procedures students must follow to ensure the use of the accommodation.
+Faculty procedures are also included as needed.

 All students must follow the procedures regardless of the campus location, with the exception of alternative testing accommodations, which are specific to the campus location.